rougier/python-opengl/01-preface.rst

 grants to write, talks to prepare, etc.

-Consequently, if you really want to have a PDF version, you'll have to explicitely express your interest by contributing a small amount of money.
+Consequently, if you really want to have a PDF version, you'll have to explicitly express your interest by contributing a small amount of money.
 Then,

 * if the total reach **5,000 euros**, I'll produce the PDF